Skip to main content

 #

-After this section you will be able to:
+After completing this section, you will be able to:

-• Explain how VxWorks boots
+• Understand how VxWorks boots on hardware targets.

-• Use the VxBL and BootApp commands
+• Use VxBL and BootApp commands for managing the boot process.

 #